-- Provide a narrative in your presentation, including the "big picture".
-This will support you in engaging also those panel members who are not in your field - Decide on your narrative first and prepare the slides afterwards (rather than building a narrative with slides you already prepared previously).
-The presentation should come across as a story and not as if you were going through a "checklist"
+- Provide a narrative in your presentation (with our without slides), including the "big picture".
+This will support you in engaging also those panel members who are not in your field. - Take particular care with the first and the last sentence (for a captivating start and a lasting impression of your final statement).